Sign up to our newsletter

 Thorough risk assessments are required to ensure appropriate preventative actions are in place.
 For businesses employing five or more people, there must be:

-An official record of what the assessment finds (employers need to put plans in place to deal with the risks.
+• An official record of what the assessment finds (employers need to put plans in place to deal with the risks)

 A health and safety risk assessment should include:

-Identification of hazard
+• Identification of the hazard

-Decision on who is at risk and in what way
+• Decision on who is at risk and in what way

-Record of the findings and inform colleagues
+• Record the findings and inform colleagues

 Who is responsible for workplace health and safety and what do they need to be aware of?